-extend to the presence of shocks.
-Lyapunov-based techniques have also been applied to the Burgers equation [62].
-Adjoint-based methods have been successfully applied to networks of Lighthill-Whitham-Richards equations in [57]; these results seem so far the most promising, but they do not have guarantees to provide an optimal control policy.
-Questions of interest in controlling first order partial differential equations [66, 74, 82, 86], and in particular, Lighthill-Whitham-Richards equations, are still open and difficult to solve due to the presence of shocks occurring in the solutions of these partial differential equations [3, 20, 21, 32, 36, 42, 47, 48, 49, 58, 59, 61].
+Very few results applicable to highway traffic are available for control of first order hyperbolic conservation laws.
+Differential flatness [47] has been successfully applied to Burgers equation (and therefore to the Lighthill-Whitham-Richards equation) in [72] order to avoid the formation of such shockwaves.
+This analysis does not so far extend to the presence of shocks.
+Lyapunov based techniques have also been applied to the Burgers equation [59].
+Adjoint based methods have been successfully applied to networks of Lighthill-Whitham-Richards equations in [54]; these results seem so far the most promising, but they do not have guarantees to provide an optimal control policy.
+Questions of interest in controlling first-order partial differential equations, and in particular, Lighthill-Whitham-Richards equations, are still open and difficult to solve due to the presence of shocks occurring in the solutions of these partial differential equations.

-In order to alleviate the technical difficulties resulting from shocks present in solutions of the Lighthill-Whitham-Richards equation, an alternate formulation consists in considering the cumulated number of vehicles, widely used in the transportation literature as well [70, 71, 72].
+In order to alleviate the technical difficulties resulting from shocks present in solution of the Lighthill-Whitham-Richards equation, an alternate formulation consists in considering the cumulated number of vehicles, widely used in the transportation literature as well [67, 68, 69].
 The cumulative number of vehicles can be thought of as a primitive of the density over space.
-Formally, the evolution of the cumulated number $\mathbf{N}(t, x)$ of vehicles is the solution of a Hamilton-Jacobi (partial differential) equation of the form where the flux function $\psi$ appearing in this Hamilton-Jacobi equation is in fact concave as shown by the empirically measured flux function of the Lighthill-Whitham- Richards equation [64, 78, 24, 83].
+Formally, the evolution of the cumulated number $\mathbf{N}(t, x)$ of vehicles is the solution of an Hamilton-Jacobi (partial differential) equation of the form where the flux function ψ appearing in this Hamilton-Jacobi equation is in fact concave as shown by the empirically measured flux function of the Lighthill-Whitham-Richards equation [61, 75, 23, 80].
 The function $v(\cdot)$ will be regarded as a control of the Hamilton-Jacobi equation in forthcoming studies.
-It could, for example, model the inflow of vehicles at the entrance of a stretch of highway.
+It could for example model the inflow of vehicles at the entrance of a stretch of highway.
 It is a given datum in this paper.

-$$\frac{\partial \mathbf{N}(t,x)}{\partial t} + \psi \left( \frac{\partial \mathbf{N}(t,x)}{\partial x} \right) = \psi(v(t)),$$
+$$\frac{\partial \mathbf{N}(t,x)}{\partial t} + \psi \left(\frac{\partial \mathbf{N}(t,x)}{\partial x} \right) = \psi(v(t))$$

-The solution of this Hamilton-Jacobi equation has no shocks but is not necessarily differentiable.
+The solution of this Hamilton-Jacobi equation has no shocks, but is not necessarily differentiable.
 It is only upper semicontinuous.
-Actually, the nondifferentiability of the cumulated number of vehicles is closely related to the presence of the shocks of the solution to the Lighthill-Whitham-Richards equation (see, for instance, [39, 40, 41]).
+Actually, the non differentiability of the cumulated number of vehicles is closely related to the presence of the shocks of the solution to the Lighthill-Whitham-Richards equation (see for instance [36, 37, 38]).

-Since the Lighthill-Whitham-Richards equation and the Hamilton-Jacobi equation model the same physical phenomenon, and since both formulations are equivalently used in the highway transportation literature, we single out in this paper the study of the evolution of the cumulated number of vehicles in order to leverage the extensive knowledge of Hamilton-Jacobi equations for which control and viability techniques can be applied [65, 67, 68, 69, 76, 77, 81].
+Since the Lighthill-Whitham-Richards equation and the Hamilton-Jacobi equation model the same physical phenomenon and since both formulations are equivalently used in the highway transportation literature, we single out in this paper the study of the evolution of the cumulated number of vehicles for benefiting of the extensive knowledge of Hamilton-Jacobi equations for which control and viability techniques can be applied.

-1.2.
-Contributions of the paper.
-We shall revisit this Hamilton-Jacobi equation by answering new questions as follows:
+1.2 Contributions of the paper

+We shall revisit this Hamilton-Jacobi equation by answering new questions:

-- introducing a nontrivial right-hand side;
+- introducing a nontrivial right hand side,

-- involving Dirichlet conditions;
+- involve Dirichlet conditions,

-- and, above all, imposing inequality constraints on the solution, for instance, upper bounds on the cumulated number of vehicles, depending on time and space variables.
+- and above all, impose inequality constraints on the solution, for instance, upper bounds on the cumulated number of vehicles, depending on time and space variables.